pokepay/ios-sdk/README.md

 // => https://www.pokepay.jp/oauth/authorize?client_id=xxxxxxxxxxx&response_type=code
 ```

-2. Wait for the user to authorize your app on Pocket Change Pay
+2. Wait for the user to authorize your app on Pokepay's Web page.
 3. Browser redirects to the app with authorization code
 4. Exchange the authorization code for an access token